 It seems that most people agree with the conventional view that says you should only buy coins graded professionally in holders by NGC, PCGS, and ANACS, at least until you personally become experienced in grading coins yourself.
 If you have any coins that are degrading, NCS (Numismatic Conservation Services) is thought by many to be the recognized experts in recovering degrading coins.

+A very interesting discussion of the quality (specifically, the lack thereof) of many mostly branch-mint issues of surviving examples of the gold one dollar can be found here.
 With many dates having less than 30 surviving pieces, and some less than 10 surviving pieces, many of the proof issues in all three types of the USA gold one dollar series have a very high value and are extremely rare.

 Please share your thoughts and comment below, and share with your friends on "plus one", facebook and twitter and and connect on Google+.